Skip to Content

 I put helps, tips and information into the sourdough whole wheat bread post specific to working with whole wheat flour.

-This is a basic NO KNEAD artisan bread.
-The 4 stretch and folds 30 minutes apart replace the kneading.
+This is a basic artisan bread.
+The 4 stretch and folds 30 minutes apart replace the traditional kneading yeast bakers are used to.
 This bread does all the work for you.
 It just takes time.

 Beginner Artisan Sourdough Bread Recipe